00 · the instrument

 Step into the practice.

-We hold the address as a hash.
+Email held as a hash.
 Unsubscribe by replying once.

-08 · FAQ
+07 · FAQ

 Honest questions.

-No. Strava is a feed; Zetsu is a seal.
+No. Strava is a public feed; Zetsu is a private seal.
 If you want a public log of every run, Zetsu is not for you.
 If you want a private record with the option to prove it, Zetsu is the instrument.

 The verifier and circuit will be open-sourced before public launch.
 The app is closed-source for now to protect the cohort.